ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 The result is that these two (potentially competing) "helpful" mechanisms each respond to the same bottleneck with no coordination between themselves, so that each is unaware of actions taken by the other, and this can result in QoE for users that is significantly lower than what could have been achieved.

-One might wonder why media servers and transport protocols are each so blissfully ignorant of what the other is doing, and there are multiple reasons for that.
+One might wonder why media servers and transport protocols are each unaware of what the other is doing, and there are multiple reasons for that.
 One reason is that media servers are often implemented as applications executing in user space, relying on a general-purpose operating system that typically has its transport protocols implemented in the operating system kernel, making decisions that the media server never knows about.

 In one example, if a media server overestimates the available bandwidth to the media player,